 Most court records in Oregon will be available to the general public.
 However, according to state laws, some records or information may be kept private.
 Court records that are protected by federal or state laws will not be available.
 Some of the types of unavailable records are adoption, juvenile, mental health records, and domestic violence records.
 Additionally, the federal government prohibits things like social security numbers, personal identifying information, addresses, children’s names, Tax IDs, banking information, corporate trade secrets and other details from being included in files that are made public.

 Try Infotracer to find Oregon court records fast!
-Our handy search tool allows you access to hundreds of court cases in Oregon, including Multnomah County, Washington County, and Clackamas County.
-According to the Freedom of Information Act and the Oregon Open Records Laws O.R.S.
+Our handy search tool allows you access to hundreds of court cases in this state, including Multnomah County, Washington County, and Clackamas County.
+According to the Freedom of Information Act and the OR Open Records Laws O.R.S.
 192.410 et seq., we can offer an extensive database of criminal court records, civil cases, family court issues like divorce, bankruptcies and more.

 Anyone can perform a private court records search without any reason or obtaining permission.
 Most court records will be readily available except those like juvenile records that are kept confidential by law.

 With Infotracer, get instant free access to Oregon court records from all over the state.
-The best way to look up cases online is to use an Oregon state court records search by name.
-The results will include records from Oregon tax courts, circuit courts, justice courts, municipal courts, and county courts from all 26 judicial districts.
+The best way to look up cases online is to use a state court records search by name.
+The results will include records from OR tax courts, circuit courts, justice courts, municipal courts, and county courts from all 26 judicial districts.